The Best Ultralight Backpacks for 2017

 Osprey Exos 48

 The Osprey Exos 48 is the most affordable pack in this review that landed among our top five scoring products.
 It carries very light loads reasonably well, has the most refined and utilitarian set of features, and truly delivers when you want to carry overall loads of 20 pounds or more.
 Anytime we headed out carrying 30 pounds or a little more, it was difficult to not choose the Exos it just carries relatively heavy loads better than others over long miles.
 As an added benefit, this Osprey pack is widely available from online sources and bricks and mortar retailers, which isn't the case with our other two award winners.
 If you want to buy a pack today and head out on a lightweight backpacking adventure next weekend, the Exos 48 is your best bet.
+If you don't need all the room of this pack, check out its little brother, the Exos 38.

 Perfect for medium loads